What are options and how do you trade them?

 Options trading is the buying and selling of options.
 Options are financial contracts that offer you the right, but not the obligation, to buy or sell an underlying asset when its price moves beyond a certain price within a set time period.

 For example, let’s say that you expected the price of US crude oil to rise from $50 to $60 a barrel over the next few weeks.
 You decide to buy a call option that gives you the right to buy the market at $55 a barrel at any time within the next month.
 The price you pay to buy the option is known as the ‘premium’.

 If US crude oil rises above $55 (the ‘strike’ price) before your option expires, you’ll be able to buy the market at a discount.
 But if it stays below $55, you don’t need to exercise your right and can simply let the option expire.
 In this scenario, all you’ll have lost is the premium you paid to open your position.

-When you trade options with us, you’ll be using CFDs to speculate on the option’s premium – which will fluctuate as the probability of the option being profitable at expiry changes.
+When you trade options with IG in SG, you'll be using to speculate on the option’s premium – which will fluctuate as the probability of the option being profitable at expiry changes.
 Trading options in this way can form an important part of a wider strategy.

 What are call options?

 Buying a call option gives you the right, but not the obligation, to buy an underlying market at a set price – called the ‘strike’ – on or before a set date.
 The more the market value increases, the more profit you can make.